TAKE A LOOK-Paris Airshow

 * Refinery's fuel production at least 50 pct capacity -trade

-June 14 After years of big-ticket plane orders, this week's Paris Airshow is expected to see rather fewer multi-billion-dollar deals and rather more nervous expressions as planemakers face the daunting task of producing $1.8 trillion of jets already sold.
-All air show stories AIRSHOW-LEN-RTRS You can also follow us on Twitter at: twitter.com/ReutersAero TOP STORIES > Record order books turn focus to jetmakers' production > Airbus eyes sale of up to 50 jets to Saudi airline - sources > Boeing near deal to sell 100 737 MAX to AerCap - sources > Bombardier says CSeries exceeding performance targets > Pratt expects to resume tests of A320neo engine within week > Pratt & Whitney eyes 500-plus engine orders at Paris Airshow > Jet engine maker CFM vows to meet output goals {ID:nL5N0YZ0BC] DEFENCE > Boeing eyes sale of remaining 5 C-17 transport planes > Lockheed says rocket launch venture needs US law waiver > Pratt comfortable with progress on F-35 fighter jet engine BACKGROUND > Boeing ups jet demand forecast; No hurry on 757 successor > Airbus sees "several hundred" orders at Paris Airshow > Bombardier management in spotlight as CSeries jet debuts > Two Zodiac aero plants in U.S. show why delays persist > Virgin Atlantic could expand fleet in deal to replaces 747s > Safran says too early to commit to new jet output rise GRAPHICS > Global airline profit forecast: link.reuters.com/heq84w > Boeing market outlook: link.reuters.com/gyv84w > Airbus and Boeing orders: link.reuters.com/kaz43w > Bombardier's CSeries aircraft: link.reuters.com/hav84w (Compiled by Mark Potter)
+June 16 After years of big-ticket plane orders, this week's Paris Airshow is expected to see rather fewer multi-billion-dollar deals and rather more nervous expressions as planemakers face the daunting task of producing $1.8 trillion of jets already sold.
+All air show stories AIRSHOW-LEN-RTRS You can also follow us on Twitter at: twitter.com/ReutersAero TOP STORIES > Commercial plane orders slow; jetmakers focus on backlog > Qatar Airways says discrimination report shows ILO vendetta > Rafale jet sale to India could be concluded in 2-3 months > Boeing wins AerCap order for 737 MAX jets worth $10.7 bln > Korean Air orders Airbus, Boeing jets worth $6.9 bln > Lockheed teams with Bombardier, Raytheon for spy plane > Rolls says too early to make call on mid-sized aircraft > Paris show shifts focus from deal-making to plane-making > Boeing says govt loans for A380neo would go against WTO rule > Record order books turn focus to jetmakers' production MAJOR ORDERS > China's Minsheng commits to buying 30 Boeing 737 jets > Boeing wins order for 30 737 MAX from Ruili Airlines > Lessor SMBC Aviation orders 10 more Boeing 737 MAX jets > Embraer wins 50 firm orders for 2015 delivery > Qatar Airways orders 10 Boeing 777-8X, four 777F > Airbus wins order from GECAS for 60 A320neo jets > Garuda commits to buying 30 Airbus A350 XWB jets > Garuda commits to buying 30 Boeing 787, 30 737 MAX aircraft > Saudi Arabian Airlines orders Airbus A330-300s, A320s > Bombardier sees confidence in CSeries as Swiss goes bigger > Embraer in talks to sell E-195 jets to LAN, GOL - sources STRATEGY > Airbus starts development of new X6 heavy helicopter > Airbus increases 20-year jet demand forecast > Aeroflot CEO says still in talks with Boeing on Dreamliners > Boeing eyes potential for over 1,000 jets in mid-market > Airbus in talks with airlines over stretched A380 > GE says must secure engine output increases before new hike > Russia's UAC eyes new wide-body jet with Chinese by 2025 > Bombardier says CSeries exceeding performance targets > Pratt expects to resume tests of A320neo engine within week ENGINES, SUPPLIERS > SMBC Aviation picks Pratt engines for 30 A320neo jets > Aerospace supplier UTAS ready for acquisitions > Pratt & Whitney eyes 500-plus engine orders at Paris Airshow > Jet engine maker CFM vows to meet output goals {ID:nL5N0YZ0BC] DEFENCE > Lockheed says initial contacts with France about C-130s > Big savings needed to justify F-35 block buy - Lockheed > Aerojet vows to cut overhead, eyes 10 pct cut in workforce > US Air Force to step up Europe activity amid Russia tensions > Sikorsky:Commercial helicopter downturn to last 18-24 months > United Tech to exit Sikorsky helicopter business > Lockheed says rocket launch venture needs US law waiver > Boeing eyes sale of remaining 5 C-17 transport planes > Pratt comfortable with progress on F-35 fighter jet engine BACKGROUND > Boeing ups jet demand forecast; No hurry on 757 successor > Airbus sees "several hundred" orders at Paris Airshow > Bombardier management in spotlight as CSeries jet debuts > Two Zodiac aero plants in U.S. show why delays persist > Virgin Atlantic could expand fleet in deal to replaces 747s > Safran says too early to commit to new jet output rise GRAPHICS > Global airline profit forecast: link.reuters.com/heq84w > Boeing market outlook: link.reuters.com/gyv84w > Airbus and Boeing orders: link.reuters.com/kaz43w > Bombardier's CSeries aircraft: link.reuters.com/hav84w (Compiled by Mark Potter)

 * Refinery's fuel production at least 50 pct capacity -trade